-What to not bring:
+What not to bring:

 - Puente de Amistad provides sheets, blankets, pillows.
-You don't need to bring your own bedding. - Puente also provides towels & washcloths. - We have an ample number of fans available so please don't bring yours. - Do not bring unnecessary valuables.
+You do not need to bring your own bedding. - Puente also provides towels and washcloths. - We have an ample number of fans available. - Do not bring unnecessary valuables.
 Anything that is irreplaceable is better kept safely at home. - Valuable jewelry should be left at home.

-Insurance:
+Insurance

 Since most insurance carriers have poor coverage outside the United States, supplemental medical coverage is required by Puente de Amistad.
-Several insurance providers can be found by searching the internet for "travel medical insurance".
-Also, you can find several suggestions on our FAQ section on the Puente de Amistad web site.
+Several insurance providers can be found by searching the internet for "travel medical insurance."
+Also, you can find several suggestions on our FAQ section on the Puente de Amistad website.

-Safety:
+Safety

-The safety of your mission team is Puente de Amistad's number one priority.
+The safety of your missions team is Puente de Amistad's number one priority.
 We are confident that you and your team will be safe when we go out to minister in the neighborhoods of Tijuana.
 To ensure this safety, there are a few rules that must be followed at ALL times:

 - No one should ever go off alone.
-A lonely walk may be a good time to talk with the Lord but it isn't wise for those unfamiliar with the area and the language. - If you do need to go somewhere make sure there are at least three of you.
+A lonely walk may be a good time to talk with the Lord, but it is not wise for those unfamiliar with the area and the language. - If you do need to go somewhere make sure there are at least three of you together.
 Always advise your team leader and Puente staff of your destination and estimated time of return. - Leave unnecessary valuables at home.
 Theft happens frequently and pickpocketing is common. - Obey all Mexican laws.
-Mexican authorities follow the Napoleonic code, which states that you are guilty until proven innocent. - Firearms, fireworks, and pocket knives will result in jail time.
+Mexican authorities follow the Napoleonic code, which states that you are guilty until proven innocent. - Firearms, fireworks, and pocketknives will result in jail time.
 Do not bring them to Mexico!

-Health:
+Health

-At Puente de Amistad we desire that you get the most from your cross-cultural experience and that you gain a firsthand knowledge of daily life of the local people.
-However, our bodies are accustomed to the lifestyle at home and adapting quickly to a foreign environment can prove difficult.
-Localized germs (which we've not yet built immunity to) and change in climate can sometimes overtax those who are not acclimated to the environment.
+At Puente de Amistad we desire that you get the most from your cross-cultural experience and that you gain a firsthand knowledge of the daily life of the local people.
+However, our bodies are accustomed to the lifestyle we experience at home, and adapting quickly to a foreign environment can prove difficult.
+Localized germs (which we have not yet built immunity to) and change in climate can sometimes overtax those who are not acclimated to the environment.
 That is why we do our best at the base to give everyone a taste of Mexico while still addressing health and safety concerns that may otherwise negatively impact your experience.

-- Purified drinking water is provided at the base. - Non-purified water should not be consumed at all and not used even for brushing teeth. - Showering water is not purified and should not be drank. - Restaurants in Mexico use purified water.
+- Purified drinking water is provided at the base. - Non-purified water should not be consumed at all (not even for brushing teeth). - Showering water is not purified.
+Do not drink it. - Restaurants in Mexico use purified water.

-Immunizations:
+Immunizations

-It is highly recommended that all team members complete their hepatitis vaccinations, bring anti-diarrhea medication, and make sure they are up to date on their tetanus shot.
-Consult your local U.S. Health Department for current shot recommendations for Mexico, since they do change from time to time.
+It is highly recommended that all team members complete their Hepatitis vaccinations, bring anti-diarrheal medication, and make sure they are up to date on their tetanus shots.
+Consult your local U.S. Health Department for current vaccination recommendations for Mexico since they do change from time to time.